MADHURIMA-BAG-MCA-A-2024-26-26-UEMK/DATA-STRUCTURE/Readme.md

 6. Write a python program show that quicksort is better than bubble sort.
 7. Write a python program show that merge sort is better that quick sort.

+# ASSIGNMENT 2
+1. Write a Python program to create a binary tree using recursive function and display that level wise.
+2. Write a Python program to create a binary tree using non-recursive function and display that level wise.
+3. Write a Python program to create a binary tree using array only and display the tree level wise.
+4. Write a Python program to identify the height of a binary tree.
+5. Write a Python program to identify degree of a given node.
+6. Write a Python program to count number of leaf node present in a binary tree.
+7. Write a Python program to count number of internal node present in a binary tree.
+8. Write a Python program to count number of node present in a given binary tree using linked list.
+9. Write a Python program to count number of node present in a given binary tree using array.
+10. Write a Python program to count number of siblings present in a binary tree.